Lande21/RolandeU.github.io/README.md

 - Occasion: 24', Started TY
 - MIRACLE: GOD will provide always 100%.

-Day 7 of 365. **Brave and thouthful!**
+Day 8 of 365. **Brave and thouthful!**
-- DAY: Tuesday, Went to food pantry, Blessed to see another grocery milestone four finished !!!
+- DAY: day, Went to food pantry, Blessed to see another grocery milestone four finished !!!

 gotta lock in in nsbe, hopefully